The City of Klamath Falls Water System.

 Frequently Asked Questions

 Water meters and services up to 2" are installed by the City.
-A service request must be submitted to the City Engineering Division located at 226 South 5th Street, Second Floor.
+A service request must be submitted to the City Development Services Division located at 226 South 5th Street, First Floor.
 Fees must be paid and specific location information completed before City crews will be dispatched to install a water service and/or meter.
 Fees will vary depending on meter size.
 Should you have questions about fees, please contact the Engineering Division at (541) 883-5368.

 The City of Klamath Falls Water Division regularly collects potable water samples to be analyzed for 123+ listed potential contaminates as required by the Safe Drinking Water Act, the EPA and the Oregon Department of Human Services Drinking Water Program.
 Samples are analyzed for microbiological, organic, inorganic and radiological contaminates.
 Maximum Contaminate Levels (MCL) are established for each contaminate based on the impact to human health.
 The City water has consistently tested absent for microbiological contamination and has not exceeded an MCL for organic, inorganic or radiological contamination.